Odden69/Miller_and_Davies/README.md

 The rating is displayed together with the number of ratings.
 On this page a logged in user can rate the product.
 There is also a favorite icon which shows if the user added the product to their favorites.
 The products sku, packet's size and and prize is also displayed.
 If the product is on sale the original price as well as the on sale price is shown.
-On this page a user can adjust the amount before adding the product to the shopping basket.
+On this page a user can adjust the quantity before adding the product to the shopping basket.

 ![Product Detail](documentation/images/features/product_detail.png)